 You can tint it, and there are also various recipes that include alum, salt and other additives that may improve adhesion, but the tried-and-true basic is just lime and water.

-And you need hydrated lime, NOT dolomitic lime nor calcium carbonate, aka garden lime (both are recommended for raising pH in garden soil).
+And you need hydrated lime (calcium hydroxide), NOT dolomitic lime nor calcium carbonate, aka garden lime (both are recommended for raising pH in garden soil).
 We got ours from the feed store.

 I’m not sure how popular this sort of whitewashing is these days, but it’s certainly still used, and a few decades ago, this was a standard type of paint.
 Anyhow, it looks and sounds great, and we’ll see how the chickens like it!